-- That the Council continues to undertake this five-minute bird count monitoring programme on an ongoing, annual basis, to provide a consistent, repeatable measure of the state and trends in the diversity, distribution and abundance of birds in Wellington City parks and reserves, in order to contribute towards objective 4.2.2a of WCC's Biodiversity Strategy and Action Plan, (WCC, 2015). - That the Council considers investing additional resources into further enabling citizen scientists to take a greater role in monitoring and reporting trends in the distribution of birds in Wellington City, in order to complement and add value to the systematic five-minute bird count programme currently being carried out.
-Potential work-streams for a Wellington City citizen science bird monitoring programme include the ongoing amalgamation of existing citizen science datasets, targeted investigations to fill knowledge-gaps (e.g. morepork distribution in Wellington City) and the development of a more coordinated and strategic approach towards promoting the use of fit-for-purpose reporting tools by Wellington-based citizen scientists. - That Wellington City Council considers initiating an investigation aimed at identifying the environmental factors currently limiting the establishment of native forest bird species recently re-introduced to Zealandia in suitable habitat beyond Zealandia's predator-proof fence, to inform future biodiversity management decision-making (objective 1.2.2c of WCC's Biodiversity Strategy and Action Plan, (WCC, 2015).
+- That the Council continues to undertake this five-minute bird count monitoring programme on an ongoing, annual basis, to provide a consistent, repeatable measure of the state and trends in the diversity, distribution and abundance of birds in Wellington City parks and reserves, in order to contribute towards objective 4.2.2a of WCC's Biodiversity Strategy and Action Plan (WCC, 2015). - That Wellington City Council considers initiating an investigation aimed at identifying the environmental factors currently limiting the establishment of native forest bird species recently re-introduced to Zealandia in suitable habitat beyond Zealandia's predator-proof fence, to inform future biodiversity management decision-making (objective 1.2.2c of WCC's Biodiversity Strategy and Action Plan (WCC, 2015). - That the Council considers investing additional time and resources into amalgamating citizenscience bird data available from other sources (including NatureWatch, Zealandia, the Garden Bird Survey and Great Kereru Count) with the data available in the New Zealand eBird database, and if possible, create a single, centralised Wellington City citizen-science bird distribution dataset in a single accessible location (objective 4.3.3a of WCC's Biodiversity Strategy and Action Plan (WCC, 2015). - That the Council considers designing and carrying out a Wellington City morepork distribution survey similar to that run in Hamilton City in October 2011.
+This would involve recruiting a team of volunteers to visit a network of pre-selected locations throughout Wellington City after dark and recording the presence, direction and calling times of any moreporks detected (objective 3.3.4b of WCC's Biodiversity Strategy and Action Plan (WCC, 2015).